chuacw/web3-ronin-provider/README.md

   const provider = new RoninJsonRpcProvider(connection_info);
 ```

-## Ronin SkyNet Web3 Provider
+## Ronin Skynet Web3 Provider
-A SkyNet Web3 Provider for Ronin.
+A Skynet Web3 Provider for Ronin.

-#### Creating an instance of the SkyNet Web3 Provider
+#### Creating an instance of the Skynet Web3 Provider
 ---
 Create it like this: